 This Claude Monet painting of his beloved waterlilies (1905) was sold at Christie’s New York last week,on Nov.
 7, for $43,762,500.
 Yes, that’s 43 million, seven-hundred sixty-two thousand, five hundred dollars.
 This is of great interest to me because I just happen to be working on the “Monet” chapter of my Damn Garden Book (sketch, […]

+So not fair.
+Just when we were getting over Super Storm Sandy, we get this.
 Well, you know what they say.
-When life gives you a damn blizzard, break out the Champagne-O-Meter!
+When life gives you a damn blizzard, break out a brand new Champagne-O-Meter!

 The snow started at 11 in the morning…